somework/p2p-path-finder/README.md

 configuration pre-computes minimum/maximum spend amounts derived from the tolerance window, which are then used when filtering the order book.

-During graph exploration the path finder also aggregates the mandatory minimum of every edge segment and drops candidates that would undershoot those thresholds before checking capacity.
+During graph exploration the internal path finder also aggregates the mandatory minimum of every edge segment and drops candidates that would undershoot those thresholds before checking capacity.
 As a result, requests that fall just below an order's minimum are pruned earlier in the search rather than reaching the materialisation phase.